History of the Brooklyn Council of Churches

 Mrs. Adele S. Hester, Greater Zion Shiloh Baptist Church

-Rev. F. Goldthwaite Sherrill, Rector, Grace Church
+Reverend F. Goldthwaite Sherrill, Rector, Grace Episcopal Church

 Miss Myra M. Gregory, Berean Missionary Baptist Church